 - Kava (Piper methysticum) is an herb promoted to calm nerves and reduce stress.

 - Yohimbe (Pausinystalia yohimbe) is promoted to treat erectile dysfunction.

 - Essential oils in many aromatherapy products can trigger photosensitivity.
 These include citrus oils (grapefruit, lemon, lime, orange, and bergamot), cumin, ginger, and angelica root oils.

-A number of different botanical extracts are found in over-the-counter skin creams also.
-However, the benefit of most of these for human skin changes has not been validated scientific studies.
+A number of different botanical extracts are found in over-the-counter skin creams.
+However, the benefit of most of these for human skin changes has not been validated in scientific studies.

 Skin resurfacing (exfoliation) is usually done in the office of a doctor, such as a dermatologist or plastic surgeon.
 It includes chemical peels, laser resurfacing, and dermabrasion.
 The aim of skin resurfacing is:

 - Removing abnormal tissue, discolored skin and rough skin